CDRT/docs/su/su_dg.md

    1. Launch Update Retriever.

-?>Note: Update Retriever requires elevated privileges to run.
+?>Update Retriever requires elevated privileges to run.
 Therefore, a UAC prompt may be displayed when launching the program.

    2. Choose between a **Local repository** or a **Lenovo cloud repository** by clicking the appropriate radio button.
 The **Local repository** option will host packages in a local directory or network share.
 The **Lenovo cloud repository** will host the actual packages on Lenovo&#39;s global Content Delivery Network and only the repository database and package descriptors will be stored in the local directory or network share.
 Only System Update supports the **Lenovo cloud repository** feature and not Thin Installer.